solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 - Deserialize data from incoming transactions.
 - Check the accounts provided with incoming instructions; for example, verify that certain accounts are of a particular type or are distinct from other accounts.

-Next, in lib.rs file add this code
+Next, in `lib.rs` file, add this code

 ```rust
 /// lib.rs